dravila-sl/Research-Data-Management-Framework/Reusing existing data.md

 When OPEDAS are subject to informed consent rules, ensure that the consent covers the specific purpose of your study.

-- **Consensus Statements:**
-  - Review any consensus statements associated with the data.
+  - Check the consensus statements associated with the data (if any).

-- **Legal Clarifications:**
-  - Proactively contact the data owner to clarify any legal issues regarding data reuse.
+  - Contact the data owner actively when there is any doubt about the legal issues associated with the reuse of the data.
 </details>

 <details>